404Setup/MongoBan/README.md

 For further questions or clarifications, please contact the developers through the official support channels.

 ## License

+The following is a list of third-party libraries and dependencies used in the MongoBan project along with their respective licenses.

+Every attempt has been made to comply with the terms of these licenses.

+Please review the license terms of each individual dependency for detailed information on their usage and distribution rights.

 ### A
 - Adventure [MIT] [[Github](https://github.com/KyoriPowered/adventure)]